TharsikaSri/TharsikaSri/README.md

-Passion for data ignites my curiosity, driving me toward the role of a Data Analyst, where I can immerse myself in deciphering its intricate patterns.
-The thrill of uncovering meaningful insights within datasets fuels my aspiration to excel in transforming raw information into actionable strategies.
-Transitioning this passion into a career as a Data Analyst allows me to merge my innate curiosity with analytical skills, paving the way to navigate the complexities of data and extract its valuable stories.

 <div align="center"> <h1 align="center"> Hi There! 👋 </h1> </div>
 <b>Hi, My name is Tharsika.
 I have a Bachelor's 👩🏽‍🎓 in BSc (Hons) Computer Science (Software Engineering) with a year abroad.
 </b> and I am a striving to become a Data Analyst.<b>